 Gender related behavior in mobile phone datasets has been reported~\cite{barabasiSex}.
 This can be further investigated to hold in email lists and in evolving terms as community oriented, non-private interactions takes are drawn from public email groups with hundreds or thousands of participants.

 Considered years altogether, tenths of thousands of participants can post on a list.
 The most active lists usually reaches a few thousands of participants.
 Analysis of resulting data might lead to deeper insights in community-related network evolution~\cite{GMANE}.

+\subsection{Paired article to analyse textual production}

+Significative differences in the textual production of each connective sector of the network (periphery, intermediary, hubs) is repported in an article by the same research group~\cite{rcText}.

+\subsection{The Versinus visualization method for evolving complex networks}

 \section{Data and scripts}\label{scripts}

-Messages are downloaded from GMANE database by RSS in the mbox email text format.
+Messages are downloaded from the GMANE database by RSS in the mbox email text format.

 They are requested one by one to avoid reaching maximum size of the requests accepted by